No person can be forced to get vaccinated against their wishes: Centre to SC - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 It also apprised the apex court that such persons not having ID cards are also eligible for vaccination since the CoWIN website provides the facility for creation of special vaccination sessions for this purpose.

 “It is submitted that the CoWIN public interface is available in 11 regional languages in addition to English.
-It is also submitted that open files of awareness materials have been shared with the states for translation, publication and dissemination in any language/accessible format,” the affidavit said.
-(Agencies)
+It is also submitted that open files of awareness materials have been shared with the states for translation, publication and dissemination in any language/ accessible format,” the affidavit said.
+(PTI)

 No person can be forced to get vaccinated against their wishes: Centre to SC